Model

 }

-In the class we pass the database Explorer.
-This will take advantage of the power of DI container.
+In the class, we request the database Explorer via the constructor.
+This utilizes the power of the DI container.

 We will switch to HomePresenter

-which we will edit so that we get rid of the dependency on
+, which we will modify by getting rid of the dependency on

 Nette\Database\Explorer

-replacing that with a new dependency on our new class.
+and replacing it with a new dependency on our new class.

 <?php